ITCUI-XJTLU/ITCUI-XJTLU.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website.
-I’m an incoming master student (thesis track) in the Department of Biostatistics at the University of Washington in Seattle.
+I am a first year master student in the Department of Biostatistics (thesis track) at the University of Washington, Seattle.
 Before I joined UW Biostatistics,  I graduated from the Xi'an Jiaotong-Liverpool University with a BS degree in applied mathematics.
 My current research interests include:

 * Clinical trials
-* Survival Analysis
+* Causal Inference
 * Statistical Learning
 * High dimensional Statistics